brunomaga/brunomaga.github.io/index.md

 <!-- Parágrafo de introdução -->
 <p style="line-height: 1.6; margin-bottom: 0; clear: both;">
 Hi👋🏽!
 I am Bruno, an ML Systems researcher at <a href="https://www.huawei.com/ch-en/corporate-information/local-states">Huawei Research Switzerland</a>.
 Previously, I was an ML researcher at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a>, and an HPC engineer, PhD and postdoc at <a href="https://epfl.ch">EPFL</a>.
-In this space, I post about some projects and topics related to my fields of interest.
-Enjoy🚀!
+In this space, I post about some projects and topics related to my fields of interest:
 </p>

 <!-- Lista de Posts -->